g-adopt/g-adopt.github.io/docs/documentation/index.md

 representation of physical variables, G-ADOPT simply relies on Firedrake APIs, such as `Mesh`, `FunctionSpace`, and `Function`.

-G-ADOPT includes a series of demos that illustrate the essence of the library.
+G-ADOPT includes a series of [tutorials](../tutorials/) that illustrate the essence of the library.
 You are encouraged to go through them and familiarise yourself with the concepts summarised here.
-The first demo represents a base case and constitutes an excellent starting place, as most other demos build on the foundations it lays.
-More advanced demos bring a gentle introduction to some state-of-the-art approaches in the current geodynamics paradigm.